texmv/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-As a scholar of early modern literary and intellectual culture I explore a wide range of topics in my work, from Shakespearean drama to Boylean science, but I am especially interested in the writings of John Milton, classical reception, Neo-Latin studies, the history of humanistic scholarship, the history of the book, orientalism, Anglo-Islamic encounters, and global early modern studies.
+As a scholar of early modern literary, cultural, and intellectual history I bring new light to the writings and thought of scholars and poets of the long seventeenth century (c.
+1550–1750) by providing new interpretations of familiar texts and by discovering previously neglected or undiscovered sources.
+My principal areas of research are early modern learned culture (encompassing such topics as classical reception, Neo-Latin, the history of scholarship, the history of libraries and reading, the history of the universities, and the international republic of letters); orientalism and European-Islamic encounters; and Renaissance drama.

 My first book, *Milton, Longinus, and the Sublime in the Seventeenth Century*, will be published by Oxford University Press in December and is now available for pre-order.
-I am currently at work on a second book entitled *Polemical Erudition: Scholarship and Politics in the English Revolution* as well as several other projects.
+I am currently at work on a second book provisionally entitled *Polemical Erudition: Scholarship and Politics in the English Revolution* as well as several other projects, including a translation of Isaac Barrow's *De Religione Turcica*, a Latin poem on Islam composed during a visit to Istanbul in 1658, and an edition of the *Life of William Cavendish* for the forthcoming *Complete Works of Margaret Cavendish*.
+I have published over twenty articles on subjects ranging from the influence of academic drama on Shakespeare's *Julius Caesar* to the circulation of a Latin treatise on Islam by the Polish-born Ottoman dragoman Ali Ufki.